society-for-the-blind/nixos-azure-deploy/README.md

 -l --location       Values from `az account list-locations`.
                     Default value: "westus2".

--b --boot-sh-opts   Once  the image  is created  and uploaded,
+-b --boot-sh-opts   Run  `./boot-vm.sh`  once   the  image  is
-                    run `./boot-vm.sh`  with arguments  in the
+                    created and  uploaded; takes  arguments in
-                    format of "opt1=val1;...;optn=valn".
+                    the  format of  "opt1=val1;...;optn=valn".
+                    (See the  avialable `boot-vm.sh`'s options
+                    at section 2.3 below.)

                     + "vm-name=..." (or "n=...") is mandatory

+                    + if   "--image"   (i.e.,   "image=..")   is
-                    + "--image" will  be  pre-populated  with the created image's ID
+                      omitted, it will be pre-populated with the just created image's name

                     + if  resource group  is omitted,  the one for `./upload-image.sh` is used